skylime/mi-core-base/README.md

 - `munin_master_allow`: ip addresses (alternative hostname) of the munin master node

-### postfix
+### nullmailer

-To have cron emails on errors we like to configure postfix as local smtp server.
+To have cron emails on errors we like to configure nullmailer as local smtp server.

 - `mail_smarthost`: hostname of remote smtp server
 - `mail_auth_user`: smtp username for authentication